- Teaching & Student Learning

 Educational research mini-grants provide funding to help instructions researh a teaching and learning question within the faculty member’s discipline.
 The goal of the project is to promote scholarly inquiry using systematic, pedagogical research methods, into a question that has the potential to affect student, course, program, or campus outcomes.
 Results should be measurable, either through quantitative or qualitative methods.

 Team projects within disciplines or across disciplines are welcomed and encouraged.

 Projects can focus on design of educational innovations and outcomes, curriculum development, and pedagogical problem analysis, but must address a specific research question.
 Research should have an empirical component (e.g., qualitative or quantitative studies, measurement of student learning or teaching effectiveness, etc.) Projects should be completed within three semesters.
 Grant recipients will be required to share project results with the campus community through CAFE venues and at the annual Teaching and Learning Technology Conference at Missouri S&T in March.
 Recipients are encouraged to share their results beyond campus as well (e.g., presentation at ASEE regional meeting, publication of paper, etc.)

 Methods and strategies that do one or more of the following --

 - Increase student retention, persistence and graduation rates

-- Improve access for specific groups of students
+- Improve access and success for underrepresented students

 - Enhance student professional development